CiaranDougherty/RangePartyList/README.md

 I believe that, because of these differnces, my algorithm likely meets Montonicity Criterion of voting systems (q.v.
 "Monotonicity Criterion" on Wikpedia) where Phragmen's original algorithm does not.

-If it does meet that criterion, if it can eliminate favorite betrayal, I would love for it to be implemented far and wide, as I believe that favorite betrayal is antithetical to democracy.
+If it does meet that criterion, if it can eliminate Favorite Betrayal, I would love for it to be implemented far and wide, as I believe that Favorite Betrayal is antithetical to democracy.

 I'll decide on a license when I can wrap my head around the implications thereof.